-In January 2014, we purchased approximately 30,000 TEU of standard dry freight containers that we had been managing for an institutional investor, which increased the percentage of our owned fleet to approximately 77%.
-Excluding the impact of this transaction, the amounts in the table above did not change significantly from December 31, 2013 to the date of this Annual Report on Form 20-F.
+The amounts in the table above did not change significantly from December 31, 2014 to the date of this Annual Report on Form 20-F.

 Our containers are designed to meet a number of criteria outlined by the ISO.
 The standard criteria include the size of the container and the gross weight rating of the container.
 This standardization ensures that the widest possible number of transporters can use containers and it facilitates container and vessel sharing by the shipping lines.
 The standardization of the container is also an important element of the container leasing business since we can operate one fleet of containers that can be used by all of our major customers.